House of Guise

-The House of Guise (/gwi:z/ GWEEZ, /fr/; Wieze; Wiese) was a prominent French noble family that was involved heavily in the French Wars of Religion.
+The House of Guise (/gwi:z/, /fr/; Wieze; Wiese) was a prominent French noble family that was involved heavily in the French Wars of Religion.
 The House of Guise was the founding house of the Principality of Joinville.

 Origin

 The House of Guise was founded as a cadet branch of the House of Lorraine by Claude of Lorraine (1496–1550), who entered French service and was made the first Duke of Guise by King Francis I in 1527.
 The family's high rank was not due to possession of the Guise dukedom but to their membership in a sovereign dynasty, which procured for them the rank of prince étranger at the royal court of France.
 Claude's daughter Mary of Guise (1515–1560) married King James V of Scotland and was mother of Mary, Queen of Scots.
 Claude's eldest son, Francis, became the second Duke of Guise at his father's death on 12 April 1550 and became a military hero thanks to his defense of Metz in 1552 and the capture of Calais from the English in 1558, while another son, Charles, became Archbishop of Reims and a Cardinal in the Catholic Church.